vdevarajprabhu/platform-learn.en/help/tutorial-data-collection/overview.md

 1. Managing your data in the browser and communicating that certain events have occurred, and
 1. Reacting to such events by sending relevant data to Adobe Experience Platform.

-While this tutorial uses the Adobe Client Data Layer, Adobe Experience Platform Web SDK, and the tags feature for a more prescriptive, seamless implementation, you can also mix and match these tools with third-party or in-house tools for ultimate flexibility.
+While this tutorial uses the Adobe Client Data Layer, Adobe Experience Platform Web SDK, and the [!DNL Tags] feature for a more prescriptive, seamless implementation, you can also mix and match these tools with third-party or in-house tools for ultimate flexibility.

 ## Example Scenario

 During this tutorial, you implement data collection for a simple product page on an e-commerce site:

 1. The product page is loaded in the browser.
-Here you'll track that the user has viewed the product.
+Here you track that the user has viewed the product.
 1. The user decides to purchase the product, so they click a button to add the product to their cart.
-Here, you'll track that the user has opened a new cart and added the product to the cart by sending experience events to Adobe Experience Platform.
+Here, you track that the user has opened a new cart and added the product to the cart by sending experience events to Adobe Experience Platform.
 1. Finally, the user clicks a _Download the app_ link because they are interested in your mobile app.
-You'll track that the user has clicked the link.
+You track that the user has clicked the link.

 Let's get started!